BoltzExchange/boltz-btcpay-plugin/docs/building-the-plugin.md

----
-description: >-
+# 🏗️ Building the Plugin

 This page describes how to manually build the plugin for development and testing purposes
----

-# 🏗️ Building the Plugin

 ## Building the plugin